BayAreaMetro/dsa-asana-asd-dashboard/README.md

-# Asana Dashboard
+# Data Strategy & Analytics Workplan Dashboard

-A minimal Node.js application for creating Asana dashboards using the Asana REST API.
+A Node.js application for tracking Data Strategy and Analytics section workplan progress using the Asana REST API.

 ## Features

-- Retrieve portfolios from your Asana workspace
+- Real-time tracking of DSA workplan projects and deliverables
-- Get projects within each portfolio
+- Portfolio-based project organization and status monitoring
-- Display project statuses
+- Progress visualization with priority and timeline tracking

 ## Setup